 - Diversity Philosophy: Our group believes that incorporating diversity into all aspects of education leads to a richer, more valuable experience for all our members.
 In partnership with the David T. Kearns Center at the University of Rochester, we will provide support to incoming students who are from under-represented populations.
 Our commitment as a group is to provide all members with the necessary academic mentoring, and an inclusive environment in the lab that will ensure they can navigate unique educational backgrounds, experiences, and cultural influences, as they adjust to the learning journey that is the Ph.D. education.
 See recommended resources and content in the library below.

 - Who we recruit: Interested Ph.D. students or Postdocs should contact me to discuss their interests further.
 Our group welcomes Masters students from the University of Rochester’s data science program who are looking for unique application areas in seismological data or image analysis (preferred concentration area: computational and statistical methods).
 There are exciting projects in applying parallel computing and Bayesian methods to extracting information from large quantities of seismological data (consult a list of projects in observational seismology, journals in electronic seismologist, Seismological research letters, or IRIS products for a quick sampling of project ideas).
-Download the lab guide for students in our group (recommended courses, professional development and additional ethics for research success).
+Download the olugboji lab guide for students in our group (link on the right: it includes recommended courses, strategies for professional development and additional ethics for research success)

 - Things to consider: Before you apply, please make use of the resources at the end of this page to navigate the transition from undergraduate education: short-term goals, tight structure and guided problem-solving of course-work to the unfamiliar, loosely structured, open-ended world of problem-solving in research and dissertation writing.
 In reaching out to me, I want to know the following: